These clones are no longer available, but here's my full review on the Phoenixtech 600ESP that I'm now carrying as of August 2015.

 Their web site is no longer showing and you can't find one of these 600ESP clones of theirs anywhere.
 I wish now I would have purchased at least one more if not two - dumb!

-The kit quality and bearings however are holding up very well and with the new servos, motor, & ESC - it's flying better than it ever has in "wolfy".
-So the electronics that came with it were more or less crap and a complete waste of money, but the kit was not.
+The kit quality and bearings however are holding up very well and with the new servos, motor, ESC, and FBL system - it's flying better than it ever has in "wolfy".
+So the electronics that came with it were more or less crap and a complete waste of money, but the heli kit itself was not.